 Rev. Deacon Mary Gould, a deacon in the Episcopal Diocese of Olympia, became involved with Tent City 3 while they were being hosted by St. Mark’s Cathedral in Seattle.
-She dreamed of an organization of people who wanted to stay connected to Tent City 3 and who would be able to respond to needs as they arose.
-It is from this dream that Greater Seattle Cares was born.
+As she saw the residents struggle to secure life’s basic necessities, she envisioned an organization of people who wanted to stay connected to Tent City 3 and who would be able to respond to those needs on an ongoing basis.
+It is from this dream that, in 2005, Greater Seattle Cares was born.

 GSC’s first focus was to mobilize communities to provide one hot meal a day to the residents of Tent City 3.
 Since then, the organizations’ role has expanded to help assure food, clothing and shelter at the camp through donation drives, fundraising and purchasing items of acute need.